elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 > **Slice 2**
 >
 > *   VTOC – Refers to the entire disk, by convention.
 The size of this slice should not be changed.
-> *   EFI – Optional slice to be defined based on your site&#8217;s needs.
+> *   EFI – Optional slice to be defined based on your site's needs.
 >
 > **Slice 8**
 >
 > *   VTOC – Contains GRUB boot information.
 > *   EFI – A reserved slice created by default.
-This area is similar to the VTOC&#8217;s alternate cylinders.
+This area is similar to the VTOC's alternate cylinders.
 Do not modify or delete this slice.

-More information on fdisk can be seen at the oracle document called &#8220;<a href="http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html']);">Creating and Changing Solaris fdisk Partitions</a>&#8220;.
+More information on fdisk can be seen at the oracle document called "<a href="http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html']);">Creating and Changing Solaris fdisk Partitions</a>".

 Right after we created an fdisk partition all of the Slices get automatically created.
-You can also use format to call fdisk, instructions are laid out in &#8220;<a href="http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html']);">x86: Setting Up Disks for ZFS File Systems</a>&#8220;.
-Let&#8217;s go ahead and check out the partition with the format output:
+You can also use format to call fdisk, instructions are laid out in "<a href="http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1459/disksxadd-50.html']);">x86: Setting Up Disks for ZFS File Systems</a>".
+Let's go ahead and check out the partition with the format output:

     root@openindiana:~# format
     Searching for disks...done